Akagai (Ark Shell Clam)

-Akagai goes by many names, including surf clam, red clam, or ark shell clam.
-It is often presented in a beautiful flower pattern, placed so that the white base flows into the bright red tips.
-This dish has a mild aroma and taste which slowly becomes more prominent as it is chewed.
+Akagai goes by many names, including ark shell clam, red clam, or blood clam (due to the deep red color of the water found in the shell when opening the clam, while the meat itself is more of an orange color), and sometimes “surf clam,” though typically that term is used for hokkigai.
+It is often presented in a beautiful flower pattern, highlighting the shading as the red darkens towards one end, and typically scored with shallow cuts by the chef to make it easier to chew as it can be slightly tough.
+This clam has a mild aroma and taste which slowly becomes more prominent as it is chewed.
 The flesh is soft and firm, and should be enjoyed slowly to allow the sweet flavors and aromas to be released during consumption.

 Akagai can be served as sashimi, however it is often cooked as many find the flavors of the dish to be underwhelming.
 Common cooking methods include boiling and sautéing in butter.
-This is especially true for southern surf clams, which have cream colored shells and a softer taste.
-The higher quality northern surf clam, which has a distinct black shell and a sweeter taste, is often consumed raw.
-The northern surf is thus preferred in sushi restaurants.
+This is especially true for southern ark clams, which have cream colored shells and a more subtle taste.
+The higher quality northern ark clam, which has a distinct black shell and a sweeter taste, is often consumed raw.
+The northern variety is thus preferred in sushi restaurants.

-Nutritionally speaking, akagai, Surf Clams, are high in iron and omega 3 fatty acids.
+Nutritionally speaking, akagai, ark clams, are high in iron and omega 3 fatty acids.
 100 grams of the dish will include 60 calories along with 18 grams of protein.
-Arctic Surf Clams are a great low fat, high protein choice – as long as you aren’t drowning them in butter!
+Arctic ark clams are a great low fat, high protein choice – as long as you aren’t drowning them in butter!

-Surf clams, when presented properly, are a beautiful and delicious dish which is to be enjoyed slowly and thoroughly.
+Akagai, when presented properly, is a beautiful and delicious dish which is to be enjoyed slowly and thoroughly.
 While the clam is often simmered in butter, the highest quality northern clams should be enjoyed raw, allowing the aromas and flavors to stand on their own.